ImpelsysInc/heart-bangalore-kata-2023/README.md

  It can also function as a data lake, housing report data and trip data for future analytical purposes.
 #### Application Load Balancers
 Application Load Balancers for distributing incoming traffic across multiple instances or containers.
-Our API Gatway uses ALB for providing public access
+Our Krakend API Gatway uses ALB for providing public access
-#### API Gateway
-API Gateway services that manage and secure your APIs.

 #### CloudWatch and Metrics
 Include CloudWatch for monitoring and metrics collection.
 Show how it integrates with other services.